 We purchased our previously leased manufacturing facilities in Lakewood, New Jersey on December 22, 2005.
-In January 2000, we entered into a seven-year lease for our corporate headquarters in Mountain View, California, which expired in January 2007.
 In November 2006, we entered into a new 30-month lease for our existing Mountain View corporate headquarters location with our existing landlord.
 The new lease commenced on February 1, 2007.
 The lease expires on July 31, 2009 and allows us one option to extend the term of the lease for a period of one year from the expiration of the lease.